Direct debit from your Centrelink payments

 Check your payments

-If you are a resident, you can ask the tenant in your household to check your payments for you.
+If you are a resident, you can ask the renter in your household to check your payments for you.

 - The property's address or service ID